Imagine…

-What to Plant in May: Everything You Need to Know
+What to Plant in May: Best Vegetables + Flowers to Grow Now

-This is the month when heat-loving veggies like tomatoes and peppers can go into the ground unprotected.
+This is the month when heat-loving veggies like tomatoes and peppers can go into the ground unprotected (for most of us).

 Cool-season annual flowers can be planted early in the month, but wait until after your last frost to plant tender annuals.